Regular readers of this blog know that I LOVE Film Noir. I’ve decided it’s high time I held a blogathon celebrating all things Noir.

 Another major and memorable part to a Noir film is the femme fatale.
 As a woman I love that these films offered such juicy roles for women to play.
 The Noir era was really the first time since the 1920’s, and pre-code 30’s, that actresses had been offered such strong, and obvious bad girl roles.
 The femme fatales are overtly sexual, devious, independent and sexually aggressive women.
 These gals know what they want and they go after it.

 I think it must have fun for the actresses to be able to play these women in this way.
 When you look at the roles of Noir actresses film credits, you’ll often find that their Noir characters are the most memorable and interesting roles of their career.
-Mention Stanwyck, Bacall, Peggy Cummins or Lana Turner, and what is the first film of theirs that usually gets mentioned? nine times out of ten it is their Noir films – Double Indemnity, The Big Sleep, Gun Crazy and The Postman Always Rings Twice respectively.These strong female roles remain as memorable and impressive today as they were upon release.
+Mention Stanwyck, Bacall, Marie Windsor, Peggy Cummins or Lana Turner and what is the first film of theirs that usually gets mentioned?
+Nine times out of ten it is their Noir films such as Double Indemnity, The Big Sleep, The Narrow Margin, Gun Crazy and The Postman Always Rings Twice respectively.These strong female roles remain as memorable and impressive today as they were upon release.

 As well as the bad girls, Noir also features many memorable good girls too.
 These are also strong and independent gals, who will happily get mixed up in danger and who prove to the cynical men in their lives that not all women are femme fatales.
 These gals don’t get their kicks in using and hurting men.